Lifestyle Weight Management Plan

 Follow our Lifestyle Plan for a gentle 1200 - 1500 calorie weight loss solution.
 Or as your Weight Management Plan

-Have you lost weight on Rapid Burn, Rapid Burn Plus, Man Plan, Social Plan?
+Lost weight on Rapid Burn, Rapid Burn Plus, Man Plan, Fast Fix or Social Plan?
 Before you start our Lifestyle Plan you should first complete our 7-10 day Weight Stabilisation Plan, See below for more information

-Have you already completed our Weight Stabilisation Plan and/or lost weight your excess weight on our Lean & Low Plan or New You Plan?
+Already completed our Weight Stabilisation Plan and/or lost weight your excess weight on our Lean & Low Plan or New You Plan or Fasting Plan*?
 Then now it's times to follow our Lifestyle WM Plan, create a healthy balanced diet for yourself, lead a lighter life and enjoy a new confidence around food.
 Successful weight management is about making the right choices, self-monitoring and checking yourself every now and again. * You can also continue to follow a IF Fasting Plan as a weight management

 Below we offer some guidance to help you keep trim forever and whilst you settle into weight management and your new slim lifestyle.